Earle D. Baker

-Earle D. Baker (September 28, 1887 – July 15, 1969) was a prominent Hollywood food broker who was a member of the Los Angeles City Board of Education from 1949 to 1951 and of the Los Angeles City Council from 1951 until 1959.
+Earle Delosse Baker (September 28, 1887 – July 15, 1969) was a prominent Hollywood food broker who was a member of the Los Angeles City Board of Education from 1949 to 1951 and of the Los Angeles City Council from 1951 until 1959.

 Biography

 Baker was born on September 28, 1887, in Iantha, Missouri, the son of William Calvin Baker of Ohio and Laura Laidlaw Baker of Canada.
-He was brought to California in 1901 and attended San Francisco public schools as well as the University of California in Berkeley.
+He was brought to California in 1901 and attended San Francisco public schools as well as the University of California, Berkeley.
 He was married to Edna I. Harrison of Kansas City, Kansas, on September 4, 1912.
 They had two children, Calvin Harrison Baker and Adele Baker Hart, and lived at 6818 Odin Street, at 2200 Fairfield Avenue, and at 2017 Holly Hill Terrace, all in the Hollywood Hills.

 One of his first positions was that of secretary to the San Fernando Fruit Exchange.
 In 1930 he began a food brokerage business, Baker Brokerage Company, later known as Baker-Bishop-King, Inc. He retired in 1947, but after his council service ended in 1959 he worked for a savings and loan association.
 He was a Methodist and a Republican.

 He was president of the Hollywood Lions Club, as well as district governor of the organization and a master of the Cahuenga Lodge of Masons.
 He was on the board of directors of the Hollywood Bowl and Hollywood YMCA and was active in the First Methodist Church of Hollywood.

 Baker died July 15, 1969, at the age of 81 in Laguna Beach, California.
 Services were held at Laguna Hills United Methodist Church, and burial followed at Grand View Memorial Park Cemetery, Glendale.